jorgexbeta/latexlike-report/Template/main.typ

   title: [Report Title],
   subtitle: [Report Subtitle],

-  participants: [Some other author], // In case of several authors (the name in author parameter will go first) Use content [] or none.
+  participants: ("Author2","Author3","Author4"), // In case of several authors (the name in author parameter will go first) Use content [] or none.

   affiliation: [Your institution],
   year: [2025],